zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/installation.md

 ---
+docs: DOCS-579
+doctypes:
+- ''
 title: Building NGINX Ingress Controller with NGINX App Protect WAF
-description: "This document explains how to build a F5 NGINX Ingress Controller image with F5 NGINX App Protect WAF from source code."
+toc: true
 weight: 1800
-doctypes: [""]
-toc: true
-docs: "DOCS-579"
-aliases: ["/app-protect/installation/"]
 ---

-{{< custom-styles >}}
+This document explains how to build a F5 NGINX Ingress Controller image with F5 NGINX App Protect WAF from source code.

 {{<call-out "tip" "Pre-built image alternatives" >}} If you'd rather not build your own NGINX Ingress Controller image, see the [pre-built image options](#pre-built-images) at the end of this guide.{{</call-out>}}